kinyaruthm/PLP-Day-2-Assigment/README.md

 It helps track changes, help in collabroation and for version control

 How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching allows creation of separate versions of a project to work on each feature independently.
+Process:
+1. Git branch to create a new branch
+2. Git checkout to switch between which branch to use
+3. Git merge is used to merge changes from the branches

 Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+Pull request is a feature that allows submission of the changes made for review and integration into the main project.
+Steps:
+1. Git clone your repository to your local machine
+2. Make a few changes to the repo
+3. Check the status using Git status
+4. Git add to add the version of the repo to staging
+5. git commit -m to add a commit message that help track each version and the change made
+6. git push to push the changes
+7. Login to github and access pull request part
+8. Click on New request
+9. Select the branch and compare with main branch
+10. Add a title and a description of changes made
+11. Create a new pull request
+12. The other team members  will review and incase of changes, make the change on your local code and push it to the same branch
+13. After confirming that all changes suggested have been made, select merge Pull requests on Github
+14. After merging the changes,delete feature branch using git checkout both locally and on github

 Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 Forking is a process of accessing someone else project from github into your own github account